 It’s too risky to do it for services like gym memberships or salon packages.
 As we mentioned in Point 3, you still need to make payments even if a service provider goes out of business.
 And while you can cancel the plan anytime, you still need to pay the package’s full price plus administration fees.

 If you have no other option but to use an instalment plan for services, put a limit how much you spend.
 Go for the 10-session package instead of the 50-session one, even if the latter is cheaper per visit.
 The last thing you want is to pay for a service you can’t use if the business closes down.

-Just as you would obsessively research about which smartphone to get, so should you be as diligent with how you’re going to pay for it.
+Just as you would research about which smartphone to get, be as diligent with how you’re going to pay for it.
 Instalment plans are an expensive commitment, so do your research before signing up for one.